The town of Basildon is located in the county of Essex, 26 miles east of London. It also gives its name to the

 John Baron (Conservative) represents the Basildon & Billericay constituency.
 The borough

-also has 42 publicly elected councillors led by Tony Ball.
-The current encumbent Mayor is Mo Larkin.
+also has 42 publicly elected councillors.
+The current Mayor is Councillor Luke Mackenzie.

 Postcodes: Postcodes covering the Basildon area: SS13, SS14, SS15 and SS16.